Genivia/Husky/README.md

 Functions
 ---------

-The built-in operators and functions:
+Built-in operators and functions are defined in prelude.sky:

     - x         unary minus (can also use 'neg' for unary minus) x + y       addition x - y       subtraction (use 'neg' for unary minus) x * y       multiplication